We strive to provide accurate range estimates for our electric scooters in the product description.

 One point on voltage and battery capacity as shown on the display:

-The %age or battery bars shown in the display are not really accurate.
+The percentage or battery bars shown in the display are not really accurate.
 Take into account that the first 30% of battery charge (from 100% to 70%) will last longer than the last 30% (from 30% down to 0%).

 When charging your electric scooter, make sure it charges up to its target voltage to ensure the battery is fully functional.
 This is 67V for Mantis and Wolf, and 54V for WideWheel and Horizon.
 You can access the voltage reading in the display as described in the manual (short press on mode or power button while turned on - depending on model).